Facts About Us

-Since 2003, we've invested more than $285 million in campus improvements, either completed or under way.
+Since 2008, the University has invested nearly $204 million in campus improvements, either completed or under way.
 In 2011, Pilarz and Montrone Halls, which house nearly 400 upperclass students and a fitness center, opened.
 The new Loyola Science Center was completed in two phases in 2011 and 2012.
 Edward R. Leahy Jr. Hall, which houses the departments of physical therapy, occupational therapy and exercise science, was dedicated in September 2015.

 Situated off Interstate 81 in Pennsylvania’s Pocono Northeast region, The University of Scranton is easily reached by car and air.
 Driving time to New York City, Philadelphia and Syracuse is just two hours, with Boston and Washington, D.C., less than five hours away.